-There's An App For Trump Supporters That Helps Find "Safe" Places To Wear MAGA Hats — Yes, Really
+There's Now An App To Help Trump Fans Find "Safe" Places To Wear Their MAGA Hats

 Have you ever looked at Yelp restaurant reviews and felt that a certain category was missing, i.e. political climate?
 Yeah, me neither.
 But if you're looking for a cappuccino that comes with a side of conservatism, there's a new app for Trump supporters that will help them find "safe" places to wear their MAGA hats.
 And, as you can probably guess, Twitter has had some less than positive reactions to it.